 The members of the Company's Audit Committee are Messrs.
 Kling (Chairman) and Klock.
 During Fiscal 1997, the Audit Committee held four (4) meetings.
-The principal functions of the Audit Committee are to recommend to the Board of Directors the engagement of the independent accountants of the Company and review with the independent accountants and the Company's internal audit department the scope and results of professional services furnished by the independent accountants.
+The principal functions of the Audit Committee are to recommend to the Board of Directors the engagement of the independent accountants of the Company and review with the independent accountants and the Company's internal audit department the scope and results of audits, the internal accounting controls of the Company, audit practices and the professional services furnished by the independent accountants.